cfelton/rhea/README.md

 test
 ----
 The test directory contains test for the different cores in the package.
-Most of the test have the additional dependency of the `myhdl_tools`_ package.
+Most of the test have the additional dependency of the gizflo package.